 The Hidden Landscape, Richard Fortey, 1993, updated 2010.
 A travelogue of the geology of Britain, a highly entertaining read, excellent for bringing out the big themes and linking them with the human story of Britain.
-I was delighted to see it republished in 2010, having been recommending this book to people for years.
+I was delighted to see it republished in 2010, having been recommending this book for years.
 Many people have come back to me with variations on the theme of “the best (geology) book I’ve ever read”.
 This is a story, not a text book, beautifully written and really hammers home how the diversity and beauty of our country comes from the bedrock.
 Buy it!
 Pimlico, 978-1847920713

 Landscape fashioned by geology series, Scottish Natural Heritage/British Geological Survey.
 A series of short, well-illustrated books introducing the geology of several areas of Scotland. e.g. Scotland – the creation of its Natural Landscape, Scottish Natural Heritage, ISBN 1-85397-004-2.
 The entire series is now out of print, but available as free pdf downloads from the scottishgeology.com website.

 Some of the Landscape fashioned by geology have been republished by Birlinn as the Landscapes in Stone series, authored by Alan McKirdy.
 The series includes the introductory Set in Stone, by Alan McKirdy 2015.
 A great little book, exploring the big stories of Scotland’s geology for a non-specialist audience.
 Birlinn, ISBN 9781780271514.